The Era of Early Dominion

 - Live music performances took place on battlefields, with some artists continuing to sing even as they were executed.

-- Captured soldiers were turned into art pieces—dismembered and arranged grotesquely, their remains broadcasted on public relays to break enemy morale.
+- Captured soldiers were turned into art pieces—dismembered and arranged grotesquely, their remains broadcasted to break enemy morale.

 - Female warlords weaponized the gender imbalance, treating captured men as cattle, trophies, or tools of humiliation.